rupeshtr78/vector-embed-rust/README.md

 - **Config**: Manages configuration settings for embedding requests, database connections, and chat interactions.
 - **Constants**: Provides constant values used throughout the application.
 - **Embedding**: Contains logic for generating embeddings and persisting them to the database.
-- **VectorDB**: Handles interactions with the PostgreSQL/lancedb (TODO DI and abstraction) database for storing and querying vector embeddings.
+- **VectorDB**: Handles interactions with the lancedb vector database for storing and querying vector embeddings.
 - **Chat**: Integrates with the Ollama LLM model to provide interactive chat functionalities based on retrieved embeddings.
 - **TODO**: Chat History, Adding Tests, Adding PDF Support, Adding DI, Adding Abstraction for LanceDB, Adding Abstraction for Ollama, Adding Abstraction for Embedding Service.
 ## Features